TobikoData/sqlmesh/docs/concepts/models/overview.md

 # Overview

-Models are comprised of metadata and queries that create tables and views, which can be used by other models or even outside of SQLMesh.
+Models are made up of metadata and queries that create tables and views, which can be used by other models or even outside of SQLMesh.
 They are defined in the `models/` directory of your SQLMesh project and live in `.sql` files.

 SQLMesh will automatically determine the relationships among and lineage of your models by parsing SQL, so you don't have to worry about manually configuring dependencies.